-My name is Thom Jackson-Wood and I am the director, producer and co-presenter of “The Hope Festival,” a short documentary film that looks at the Northern Irish Peace Process and how it is threatened by Brexit.
+My name is Thom Jackson-Wood and I am the director, producer and co-presenter of “The Hope Festival: Stopping Brexit in Northern Ireland,” a short documentary film that looks at the Northern Irish Peace Process and how it is threatened by Brexit.
 This is a non-sectarian and non-partisan documentary, but it is pro-European.

 From the outset, I wanted to create a positive documentary which had positive reasons for keeping the Peace Process going and making a positive case for Remaining inside the EU.
 To do this, I teamed up with the EU Supergirl Madeleina Kay and we went to Northern Ireland to find some stories of people and organisations working in both the Unionist and the Nationalist communities who are using EU funding to create a more peaceful society.